nais/doc/docs/security/auth/idporten/sidecar.md

 * The `Authorization` header is removed from the original request if the user _does not_ have a valid session.
 * All HTTP requests to the `/oauth2` endpoints [defined above](#endpoints) are owned by the sidecar and will never be forwarded to the application.
 * The sidecar is safe to enable and use with multiple replicas of your application.
+* The sidecar stores session data to a highly available Redis service on Aiven, and falls back to using cookies if unavailable.

 **The sidecar does _not_:**

 * Automatically refresh the user's tokens.
-* Use a highly available session store.
-    * It currently connects and persists session data to an automatically provisioned Redis instance that runs with a single replica.
 * Secure your application's endpoints.
 * Validate the user's access token set in the `Authorization` header.
 The token may be invalid or expired by the time your application receives it.